smford/simple-web-app-101/slide-00/README.md

 Once code is written, it needs to be built, tested and deployed; the flow of code through the each of these steps is called the Pipeline.

-Luckily most of the Build, Test and Deploy pipeline can use cloud technologies and gluing them together.
+Luckily most of the Build, Test and Deploy pipeline can use cloud technologies and DevOps involves us gluing them together.

 ### 1. Build
 This can mean compiling the code in to a binary executable file, or another type of "build artifact", most of the time we will add a version to it.
 Other types of build artifacts include: docker images, rpms, debs, virtual machine images, tarballs, pretty much anything